chazzka/clanekforest/clanek.md

 ### Isolation Forest
 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, unsupervised ensemble algorithm.
-This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
+This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed datapoint is an anomaly or not.
-The less partitions required to isolate the more probable it is for a particle to be an anomaly.
+The less partitions required to isolate the more probable it is for a datapoint to be an anomaly.

 - [ ] TODO: Honza tu vysvětlí jak funguje isolation forest, popíše všechny parametry a co dělají